Aaron-Bopp/TIM/LOTR Show ideas.md

 	- Emergence of Gollum and him meeting Shelob
 	- 2957
 	- 3002 - Death of Théodwyn and Éomund, Théoden adopts Éowyn and Éomer

+### Season 1
+- Timeline: 2929-2933
+- Main Characters: Ecthelion II and his wife, Arathorn II and Gilraen, Elrond, Elrohir, Elladan, Gandalf, Saruman
+- Plot:
+	- We get to see the births of Aragorn and Denethor and Denethor's sisters.
+	- Ecthelion is sent by Turgon to clear Umbar of Corsairs.
+Ecthelion does this by brokering a treatise with the Haradrim as they have also been dealing with Corsair raids.
+Saruman is instrumental in this and for his help is given Isengard.
+	- Arathorn is the leader of the Dúnedain and is dealing with orc and troll raids from the North.
+Arathorn clashes with Elrond as he wishes to make a claim for the throne of Gondor.
+He thinks that they should provide more soldiers for the North.
+Elrond obviously opposes this as he has foreseen that Arathorn's son will instead be the future leader.
+This is resolved by Elrond contributing more elves to the defense of Eriador, including his two sons.

+### Season 2
+- Timeline: 2953-2963 with a ten year time jump in the middle
+- Main Characters: Ecthelion and his wife, Denethor, Finduilas, Morwen Steelsheen, Thengel, Aragorn, Gilraen, Elrond, Gandalf
+- Plot:
+	- Thengel is in Gondor and has become close with Denethor.
+Little bit of a love triangle between Thengel, Denethor, and Finduilas as they are all staying in Dol Amroth.
+	- A plague is making its way through Gondor and Rohan.
+This is why Thengel and Denethor are in Dol Amroth.
+Ecthelion is still in Minas Tirith because Turgon's health is already not very good.
+This plague will take Turgon and Fengel causing Ecthelion and Thengel to take their leadership positions early.
+Thengel's time in Gondor and his Gondorian wife means that he will seem more Gondorian than Rhohirric.
+Meanwhile Denethor stays in Dol Amroth, enjoying a peaceful life.
+	- At the start of the season Aragorn will still be unaware of his liniege.
+Gandalf will push Elrond to reveal it while Elrond is hesitant due to Arathorn's hastiness.
+Gilraen will also be involved in this matter but for much more personal reasons.
+This will resolve in Aragorn being told, and going to lead the Rangers in the North for a time.
+	- Here we jump ten years forward.
+The plague has mostly resolved, but Gondor and especially Rohan's populations will be severely hurt.
+Easterlings will be preparing to take advantage of this.
+Gandalf makes Elrond and Aragorn aware of this.
+It is decided that Aragorn should ride south but under pseudonym.
+	- In Rohan we see Thengel and his children

 ### <hr class="footnote"/>